 An immense diversity of landscapes

-From the desert to the sugar cane plantations, from the beaches of the Indian Ocean to the cliffs of the Cape, from the eucalyptus forests to the pine forests that border the beaches reminiscent of the Landes, from the rocky desert bush to the vast green pastures, South Africa, spread out over 1,219,090 km2, is larger than France, Italy and Germany combined.
-The country has an immense diversity of landscapes and climates, while presenting a relatively simple relief.
-Its 2,954 km "V" shaped coastline stretches from the Mozambique border on the Indian Ocean side to the mouth of the Orange River on the Namibian border on the Atlantic Ocean side.
-To the north of this fabulous cone, the country shares borders with Namibia, Botswana, Zimbabwe and Mozambique, as well as with Swaziland and Lesotho, which are two small enclaves that correspond to the country's mountainous regions.
+From deserts to sugarcane plantations, from the beaches of the Indian Ocean to the cliffs of the Cape, from eucalyptus forests to the pine forests that line the beaches reminiscent of the Landes, from rocky desert bush to vast green pastures, South Africa, spread over 1,219,090 km2, is larger than France, Italy and Germany combined.
+The country boasts an immense diversity of landscapes and climates, yet its relief is relatively simple.
+Its 2,954 km V-shaped coastline stretches from the Mozambique border on the Indian Ocean side to the mouth of the Orange River on the Namibian border on the Atlantic Ocean side.
+To the north of this fabulous cone, the country shares borders with Namibia, Botswana, Zimbabwe and Mozambique, as well as with Eswatini and Lesotho, two small enclaves corresponding to the country's mountainous regions.

 Geography at the heart of the country

-In the central region there is a vast plateau with an average height of 1,500 m, the High Veld.
-This plateau, which corresponds to the Gauteng region, is separated from the green coastal regions to the south by a large escarpment of low mountain ranges, isolated from each other, which run from Lesotho to Swaziland.
+In the central region lies a vast plateau averaging 1,500 m in altitude, the High Veld.
+This plateau, which corresponds to the Gauteng region, is separated from the green coastal regions to the south by a large escarpment of low, isolated mountain ranges running from Lesotho to Eswatini.
 Only the Drakensberg constitutes a real mountain range, 400 km long and difficult to cross.
-Its highest peaks reach 3,446 m, such as Mafadi Peak, and 3,280 m, such as the Monts aux Sources, and sometimes disappear under a blanket of snow in winter, revealing some ski slopes.
+Its highest peaks reach 3,446 m, such as Mafadi Peak, and 3,280 m, such as the Monts aux Sources, and sometimes disappear under a blanket of snow in winter, revealing a few ski slopes.
 What an amazing South Africa!

 A desert of flowers in the west